jaydenwang2333/FlashFood/README.md

 <!-- ABOUT THE PROJECT -->
+This project is a food deliver management system for learning the development of Spring Boot.
+The functions are relatively limited, but there are also some functions, such as:

+* User registration
+* User login
+* User address management
+* User order management
+* User shopping cart
+* Staff management
+* Dishes management
+* Dishes classification management
+* Package management
+* Employee order management

 The Java version of the project is `jdk8`, the main technologies include `Spring Boot` + `Mybatis Plus`, the database uses `MySQL`, and `Redis` is used to cache and optimize queries.